iiizukaaa/mr_fortune/README.md

 By using this plugin, Vim tells you your fortune.

 ## usage
-To run mr_fortune, press this command on nomal mode:
+To run mr_fortune, type this command on nomal mode:

         ftn